Exploring Cybersecurity, Photography, Technology, and Nature

 Griggstown Lock on the Delaware & Raritan Canal is about one kilometre south of the Griggstown Causeway and about 7.4 km, a 10-minute drive from my home in Skillman.
 The Kingston Lock is approximately 7.4km to the south.
 The Millstone River runs more or less parallel to the D&R Canal, with many more twists and turns along the way.
 I captured this set of images with my Fujifilm X-T2 + Soligor 35mm f/2.8 Wide-Auto M42 vintage lens, a recent purchase, using an in-camera Kodachrome II film simulation recipe.
 Except for perspective correction, all of the images are otherwise untouched straight-out-of-camera.

 The asphalt, crushed stone, and dirt surface of the Delaware & Raritan Canal State Park Trail, part of a transportation corridor between Philadelphia and New York, follows the Delaware & Raritan Canal towpath that dates to the early 1800s.
-The New Jersey portion of the trail starts in Trenton, runs along the Delaware River for almost 117 kilometres, before ending at Landing Lane, just north of George St. in New Brunswick on the outskirts of Rutgers Universit.
+The New Jersey portion of the trail starts in Trenton.
+It runs along the Delaware River for almost 117 kilometres before ending at Landing Lane, just north of George St. in New Brunswick on the outskirts of Rutgers University.
 The trail follows the outer eastern edge of the Princeton University campus and passes through Kingston, Griggstown and East Millstone.
-The waterway is tree-lined supporting many types of wildlife, including bald eagles, herons, and ospreys, as well as smaller bird species.
+The waterway is tree-lined, supporting many types of wildlife, including bald eagles, herons, ospreys, and smaller bird species.
 Walleye, bass, and shad thrive in the Delaware Canal.